Hyuvo/p8105_hw2_CongyangXIe/p8105_hw2_CongyangXie.md

   ) %>%
   distinct()
 ```

+2.  create tabel showing the rank in popularity of the name “Olivia” as
+    a female baby name over time.

 ``` r
 # the rank in popularity of the name “Olivia” as a female baby name over time